 In most instances, an independent compensation and pension exam conducted by an expert psychologist will bolster a veteran's chances to win their claim during the decision review process.

-Since non-VA psychologists who conduct an IPE receive payment commensurate with their expertise, they have the time and resources needed to conduct an evidence-based, reliable evaluation.
+Since non-VA psychologists who conduct an IPE receive payment commensurate with their expertise, they have the time and resources needed to conduct an evidence-based, reliable and valid psychological evaluation.
 You get what you pay for.

 I value your feedback!